What is the Clery Act?

 Jeanne Clery Disclosure of Campus Security Policy, Fire Safety Report, and Campus Crime Statistics Act

-The Annual Security Report is prepared by the Kutztown University Police Department (KUPD) in cooperation with other campus departments and local law enforcement agencies.
-To comply with the federal law, the KUPD requests and collects crime statistics from local police agencies by providing the addresses of off-campus property either owned or controlled by the university or public property immediately adjacent to campus.
+The Annual Security Report is prepared by KU's Clery Compliance Coordinator in conjunction with the Kutztown University Police Department (KUPD), local law enforcement agencies and various campus departments responsible for providing programs and services that support Clery compliance.
+To comply with the federal law, KU requests and collects crime statistics from local police agencies by providing the addresses of off-campus property either owned or controlled by the university or public property immediately adjacent to campus.
 These statistics are included with the KUPD statistics as well as those gathered from reports submitted by Campus Security Authorities (CSAs).
-Campus Security Authorities include not only KU police and security personnel, but also employees in many campus departments such as Housing and Residential Services, Athletics, the Health Center, Women's Center, Student Involvement and student organization advisors.
+Campus Security Authorities include not only KU police and security personnel, but also employees in many campus departments such as Housing, Residence Life, Social Equity, Student Conduct, Athletics, the Health Center, Women's Center, Student Involvement and student organization advisors.

 Click the links below to view the 2018 Kutztown University Annual Security Report or Fire Safety Report:

-Please send your request for a printed version to: Public Safety and Police Services, 13 Old Main, Kutztown University of Pennsylvania, Kutztown, PA 19530, ATTN: Clery Coordinator or email@example.com.
+Please send your request for a printed version to: Campus Clery Coordinator, 107 Academic Forum, Kutztown University of Pennsylvania, Kutztown, PA 19530, or email@example.com.

 More Information about the Clery Act